Mars ocean hypothesis: History of observational evidence

 In 2018, a team of scientists proposed that Martian oceans appeared very early, before or along with the growth of Tharsis.
 Because of this the depth of the oceans would be only half as deep as had been thought.
 The full weight of Tharsis would have created deep basins, but if the ocean occurred before the mass of Tharsis had formed deep basins, much less water would be needed.
 Also, the shorelines would not be regular since Tharsis would still be growing and consequently changing the depth of the ocean's basin.
 As Tharsis volcanoes erupted they added huge amounts of gases into the atmosphere that created a global warming, thereby allowing liquid water to exist.

 In July 2019, support was reported for an ancient ocean on Mars that may have been formed by a possible mega-tsunami source resulting from a meteorite impact creating Lomonosov crater.

 In January 2022, a study about the climate 3 billion years ago on Mars shows that an ocean is stable with a water cycle that is closed.
 They estimate a return water flow, in form of ice in glacier, from the icy highlands to the ocean is in magnitude less than the Earth at the last glacial maximum.
 This simulation includes for the first time a circulation of the ocean.
 They demonstrate that the ocean's circulation prevent the ocean to freeze.
 These also shows that simulations are in agreement with observed geomorphological features identified as ancient glacial valleys.

 In a paper published by the Journal of Geophysical Research: Planets in 2022, Benjamin T. Cardenas and Michael P. Lamb asserted that evidence of accumulated sediment suggests Mars had a large, northern ocean in the distant past.

+In a study, published in January 2026, a group of researches found some boundaries of a northern ocean in Valles Marineris.
+They determined where the sea level was by studying fans.
+These fans look like river deltas on Earth.
+They represent the mouth of a river into an ocean.

+So, the ancient ocean that was located in the North, and according to this study, extended all the way to the Valles Marineris.